top of page

 EdgeofTime

-A rushed Spider-Man 2099 sequel to Shattered Dimensions that strips down the art style and sets all the action indoors at Alchemax.
-Peter David pens an authentic story with a great cast, including an under-utilized Val Kilmer.
+A rushed Spider-Man 2099 focused sequel to Shattered Dimensions that strips down the art style and bafflingly sets all the action indoors at Alchemax.
+Peter David pens an authentic story with a great cast, including an under-utilized Val Kilmer as the villain Dr. Walker Sloan.

 Release: Oct 4, 2011